City of Guelph

 When opting in for a bus pass, you will be using a Guelph Transit OnYourWay fare card.
 If you lose your OnYourWay fare card, a new card can be obtained at a Select Retailer, for the card replacement fee.
 The same fee does not apply to students tapping their student card.

-Conestoga college and other post-secondary students: get on your way with Guelph Transit’s post-secondary semester pass
+Get on your way with Guelph Transit’s post-secondary reduced fare

-- Option 4: You can confirm eligibility and purchase the post-secondary semester pass in person at:
+Option 2: You can confirm eligibility and purchase the post-secondary reduced fare in person at:

-You need to show proof of enrolment (tuition statement or course schedule showing your name, post-secondary institution and semester) when buying a reloadable fare card/semester pass
+Bring proof of enrolment (tuition statement showing your name, post-secondary institution and semester).

 Collection of personal information